deenahab/Monthly-Deaths/README.md

 ## Contents
 This data repository contains:

 -The original raw dataset .csv file which contains all the numerical data on monthly deaths.
+Located in the "Data" folder.

 -A python notebook outlining step by step instructions on how to filter and merge the data into an another subset.
+Known as an ipynb file.

 -The merged and filtered new subset data .csv file.
+Located in the "Data" folder.
 ## Data Visualization
 For this data visualization, the subset used was created using the instructions from the python notebook.
 This data visualization was created by using the website, Datawrapper.
 ![Alt text](https://github.com/deenahab/Monthly-Deaths/blob/main/Data%20Visualization/2SXZq-direct-comparison-of-column-numbers.png)